perssongroup/handbook/docs/computing/new_computer.md

 If you want, you can automatically source activate your environment in your .bash_profile file.
 This will automatically load your environment when you open a Terminal.
 Otherwise, you will start off in your default Mac Python.

 ### Other things to do
+* Bring the now-empty box to 143C, write your name on it, and add it to the tower.
 * Set up your Time Machine backup (make sure you have purchased or received an external hard disk). https://support.apple.com/en-us/HT204412
 * You can also set up an online backup plan (e.g., Crashplan or Backblaze) to provide you with a second backup.